 To conclude, I must say that my stay at Boticas Hotel Art & SPA was great and I must also point out the professionalism and readiness of all the staff – from front desk to the restaurant, they were amazing at what they did.

 Do you want to spend some quiet and relaxing days and discover Chaves, Vidago and Boticas?

 Important information: I want to be clear and say that I wasn’t paid to promote this hotel.
 I have decided to promote it because I had a great time and a warm welcome; furthermore, the hotel has a great location!

 Are you going to visit Chaves, Vidago and Boticas?
-Then don’t hesitate to book a car by clicking the link below.
+Then don’t hesitate to book your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!